WebizenAI/devdocs/PermissiveCommons/PermissiveCommonsTech/PCTRequirements/PCTREADME.md

 > *Indeed to some-extent, its hoped that the Webizen Systems will be up and running soon, which will have the effect of streamlining how to engage with topics - yet - to achieve this objective, the permissive commons technology work needs to be done to support it.*
 >
-> *This project, is basically a type of work that is a form of [[WhatIsWebScience]] related fields of expertise, as it requires a multidisciplinary approach to incorporate considerations and expertise from various minds / souls...*
+> *This project, is basically a type of work that is a form of [[WebScience]] related fields of expertise, as it requires a multidisciplinary approach to incorporate considerations and expertise from various minds / souls...*

 #### Background Notes